Master Keyword List

 More Money Task

 More Money is the first of the tasks that can help you earn more money.
-It filters first by # Pages (pages using the keyword), then by CPC (greater than 0), then by PCDM (also greater than 0).
+It filters first by # Pages (pages using the keyword), then by CPC (greater than 0).
 It then sorts the keywords by Value Demand, highest at the top.

 Since these are keywords already sending traffic to your site, create pages about them to collect some of that income.